freenas/freenas-docs/userguide/jails.rst

   automatically uses the first pool that is not a root pool for the
   %brand% system.

+* A :file:`defaults.json` file contains default settings used when a new jail is created.
+The file is created automatically if not already present.
+If the file is present but corrupted, :command:`iocage` shows a warning and uses default settings from memory.

-* Each new jail installs into a new child dataset of :file:`iocage`.
+* Each new jail installs into a new child dataset of :file:`iocage/`.
   For example, with the :file:`iocage/jails` dataset in :file:`pool1`, a new jail called *jail1* installs into a new dataset named :file:`pool1/iocage/jails/jail1`.